Machine Learning Summary (Fundamental)

 As mentioned before, each iteration improves the likelihood (proof).
 With finite state of θ₁, our solution will converge.
 However, it reaches a local optimal only unless the likelihood is a convex function.
 In practice, even a local optimal can show us some good results.

 In some ML problems, it is intractable to solve the problem with our perceived model parameter θ₁.
 Instead, we can solve the problems in alternating steps by adding latent parameters θ₂.
-By breaking down the problem, the equations involved in θ₁ → θ₂ → θ₁ can be much simpler.
+By breaking down the problem, the equations involve θ₁ → θ₂ → θ₁.
+It can be solved much simpler.
 Our objective is solving either the L.H.S. or the R.H.S. below.

 If we can model p(x | θ₁, θ₂) with a simple model that can be optimized easily, we don’t need the EM algorithm.
 Just use MLE.
 But as shown below, it is not the case for GMM.